About Concrete Foundations and our Investigation

 Background on Crumbing Concrete Foundation in Connecticut

 The Connecticut Department of Consumer Protection is here to provide homeowners with information about resources that can help determine if their concrete foundation is damaged, and help find potential options for repair.
-In July of 2015, Governor Malloy called on the Department of Consumer Protection and the Office of the Attorney General to conduct an investigation into crumbling foundations.
+In July of 2015, Governor Malloy called on the Department of Consumer Protection and the Office of the Attorney General to conduct an investigation into deteriorating foundations.
 The Insurance Department, Department of Banking, Department of Administrative Services, and the Department of Housing along with state, municipal and federal officials have been collaborating with DCP's investigative team since July to provide resources to homeowners.

 Cracks may take ten or more years after the foundation is poured to develop.
 Many of the homes with damage were built in the 1980ís and 1990ís.